 What are the implications?

 To combat the high rates of school exclusion in London, we need to address social and economic disadvantage.
 Many families are struggling to cope with the rising cost of living, which can impact their child’s relationship with education.
-It is important that young people facing these challenges are supported to invest in their education and encouraged to develop a vision for their future.
+It is important that young people facing these challenges are supported so that they are able to invest in their education and future.